CDCgov/MaRS/docs/index.md

 * dihydropteroate synthase (_dhps_)
 * cytochrome b (_cytb_)

 Human malaria is caused by four parasite species: *Plasmodium falciparum (Pf), P. vivax (Pv), P. ovale (Po)* and *P. malariae (Pm)*.
 Two of these, *Pf* and *Pv*, pose the greatest threat to global public health.
 About 3.2 billion people, half of the world's population, are at risk for malaria.
-In 2020, there were an estimated 241 million malaria cases in 85 malaria endemic countries, causing an estimated 627,000 deaths..
+In 2020, there were an estimated 241 million malaria cases in 85 malaria endemic countries, causing an estimated 627,000 deaths.
 In the U.S., an estimated 1,500 - 2,000 cases of malaria are imported annually.
 One of the greatest public health challenges for malaria control and elimination is the threat of drug resistant *Pf* parasites.

 Previously effective anti-malarial treatments, chloroquine (CQ) and sulfadoxine/pyrimethamine (SP), are ineffective in many regions.
 Even more alarming, resistance to the least effective class of anti-malarial drugs, called artemisinins, has now emerged and spread in Southeast Asia, threatening malaria control and prevention programs globally.